isamu-isozaki/teamai_test/engineering/infrastructure/database/team.html.md

 ## After The First Month

-After the first month (depending on how fast you get started this might take less than a month) we expect you to start focusing on work for a specific functional group.
+After the first month (depending on how fast you get started this might take less than a month/index.html.md) we expect you to start focusing on work for a specific functional group.
 Currently the following groups are available:

 * Discussion: everything related to issues, merge requests, labels, etc.
 * CI/CD: everything related to GitLab CI, Kubernetes, Auto DevOps, etc.